SebMouren/command-line-api-wiki/Your-first-app-with-System.CommandLine.DragonFruit.md

-# Building your first app with System.CommandLine
+# Building your first app with System.CommandLine.DragonFruit

-This walkthrough will show you how to get started using System.CommandLine.DragonFruit to build a command line application.
+This walkthrough will show you how to get started using the System.CommandLine.DragonFruit app model to build a command line application.

 ## Create a new console app